 Finally, at the end of the teachings, the 17th Karmapa considered the first verse of the Second set of Praises by Mikyo Dorje (‘He Searched Thoroughly’).
 The 8th Karmapa had written them for his teacher Karma Trinlepa (one of his four main teachers) who humbly gave them back to the 8th Karmapa saying he was not worthy of them.
 The Karmapa remarked how this was similar to how the renowned Praises to Je Tsongkhapa came about.
 The first verse was about how Mikyo Dorje ‘entered the teachings’ and that this began not only when he took vows but also when he started to look for the essence of the teachings beyond the monastic confines and objects.

-Below is a full, edited transcript with photos of presentation from the video teaching.
+Below is an edited transcript with photos of presentations from the video teaching.
 May it be of benefit!

 Transcribed and compiled by Adele Tomlin, 20th February 2021.
 Copyright.